Mahmoud-Abdelraouf/STmicro-System-Programming-under-Linux/04.Advanced/Tasks/Heap_Memory_Manager/README.md

 ## Documentation
 - Detailed documentation and API references are available in the project website: [Linux Memory Manager Documentation](https://mahmoud-abdelraouf.github.io/STM_System-Programming-under-Linux/)

+## EditorConfig:
+   - The project includes an `.editorconfig` file to ensure consistent coding styles and formatting across different editors and IDEs.

 ## Contributing
 - Contributions are welcome!
 Fork the repository, make your changes, and submit a pull request.
 - Report any issues or suggestions by opening an issue on GitHub.